wistia/wistia-open-docs/_posts/hubspot.md

 ## Setting Everything Up

-Three Steps to getting fully integrated:
+There atre three steps to getting fully integrated:

 1. Enable the integration inside your HubSpot account.
 2. Add the integration JavaScript snippet to your website.
 3. Set up Turnstile to work with HubSpot.

-## Enable the integration inside HubSpot
+### Enable the Integration in HubSpot

 To enable the integration within HubSpot, log into your HubSpot account, click on your name in the upper right of the screen, and go to **Settings**.